 Don’t worry if you didn’t book in advance, there seems to always be space for small parties in the morning and afternoon tours.
 For the Lower Canyon, we recommend Ken’s Tours and Antelope Canyon Navajo Tours for the Upper Canyon.
 Be warned, during the busy summer season, the canyons are jam packed with people, which does take away from the meditative quality of the experience, but not the awe and wonderment.

 Stand on the Edge at Horseshoe Bend

-The next best thing to do in Page Arizona for most visitors is a trip to Horseshoe Bend.
+Horseshoe Bend is one of top things to do in Page Arizona for most visitors.
 If you are one of the few who know of Page because of Horseshoe Bend, you will have seen the amazing photos of this red rock scene.
 If you aren’t, Horseshoe Bend is exactly that, a horseshoe meander of the Colorado River.
 Standing high on the cliffs above the river, you get a great view of the bend…way way down below as well as the best view of the Colorado River.